-The playback function only estimates the I/O data volume at a time point by time to determine the completion progress.
-The estimated I/O data volume does not represent the actual I/O data volume.
+Note: The playback function only estimates the volume of I/O data at a certain point in time by measuring the time, thereby determining the progress of completion.
+This does not represent the actual volume of I/O data.
+Jobs with a running status do not support playback.